-A previous Habitat Regulation Assessment has been undertaken on the Barterstree with Lugwardine Neighbourhood Plan dated December 2016.
-As the NDP is now subject to a review and recent advice and responses from Natural England and the Dutch Case, it is considered that a Stage 2 Appropriate Assessment is now required.

-This report addresses the Appropriate Assessment stage; outlines the task undertaken, the findings and recommendations to support the Bartestree with Lugwardine Neighbourhood Plan through to adoption.

-The revised screening report February 2022 found that the River Wye (including the River Lugg) SAC falls within the Neighbourhood Area.
+Recent advice and responses from Natural England and the Dutch Case, it is considered that a Stage 2 Appropriate Assessment is now required.
+This report addresses the Appropriate Assessment stage; outlines the task undertaken, the findings and recommendations to support the Dormington and Mordiford Group Neighbourhood Plan through to adoption.
+The Screening report April 2014 found that the River Wye (including the River Lugg) SAC falls within the Neighbourhood Area.
 There is no other SAC to be taken into account within this Neighbourhood Area assessment.

-The majority of the policies within the submission Bartestree with Lugwardine NDP are not site allocations but have criteria to support development.
+The majority of the policies within the submission Dormington and Mordiford Group NDP are not site allocations but have criteria to support development.
 All developments would all require a further planning application.

-The three site allocations within final NDP have also been assessed.
+The four site allocations within submission NDP have also been assessed.
 It should be borne in mind that site allocations do not grant planning permission and all site allocations will be subject to a more detailed assessment at planning application stage.